What is Postpartum Depression | Joy of Life Surrogacy

 Doctors may also be invaluable resources for surrogates with postpartum depression by prescribing the proper medication.
 There are now a number of medications available that can help address the symptoms of depression.
 Before any of these are taken or prescribed, it is important to schedule an appointment with a medical/mental professional for help.

-The Effects of Surrogacy on Relationships and Family
+How Surrogacy Can Affect Relationships and Family

 Help can come in a variety of forms, and one of the most important ones often comes in the form of loved ones, but this can be complicated throughout the surrogacy process.
 To ensure a safe and rewarding surrogacy journey, the surrogate mother needs support and encouragement during all the steps of the experience, from the good to the bad and everything in between.
 In order to have this support, the surrogate should consider how surrogacy may impact her loved ones and family, and how the commitment affects her as well.